States Texas

 Program Overview:

-The Newborn Screening (NBS) Laboratory provides testing services in support of the Texas Newborn Screening Program, which tests about 730,000 newborn specimens each year.
-Texas law requires these laboratory tests to help find infants who may have one of the 55 conditions.
-Babies also receive newborn hearing screening and are screened for critical congenital heart disease before they leave the birthing facility.
+The Texas Department of State Health Services (DSHS) Newborn Screening (NBS) Program consists of testing, two point-of service screenings, and clinical care coordination.
+DSHS Laboratory provides newborn screening services in support of the Texas NBS Program, which tests about 800,000 newborn specimens each year.
+Texas law requires the newborn screen to help find infants who may have one of the 55 disorders or medical conditions.

-The test requires a simple heel stick blood sample collected from newborns shortly after birth and another at one to two weeks of age.
-If the laboratory test detects an infant with an abnormal result, the NBS Program's Clinical Care Coordination team initiates the process of follow-up with a health care provider for confirmatory testing.
-If it is determined your child has a condition, treatment will begin immediately.
+The newborn screen requires a simple heel stick blood sample collected from newborns 24 to 48 hours after birth and another at 7 to 14 days of age, a minimum of 168 hours.
+If the NBS detects an infant with an abnormal result, the NBS Program's Clinical Care Coordination team initiates the process of follow-up with a health care provider for confirmatory testing.
+If it is determined that your child has a condition, treatment will begin as appropriate.

 Early detection of these 55 disorders allows early treatment that can prevent serious complications, such as growth problems, developmental delays, deafness, blindness, intellectual disabilities, seizures, and early death.
-The faster treatment begins, the greater chances your child will live a healthy life.
-It is important that your doctor have a current phone number or address by which to reach you just in case your newborn’s tests come back with a possible positive result.
-If your doctor does reach out to you regarding the test results, respond immediately and follow all instructions as quickly as possible.
+The sooner treatment begins, the greater the chances your child will live a healthier life.
+It is important that your doctor have a current phone number or address by which to reach you in case your newborn’s screen comes back with a possible positive result.
+If your doctor does reach out to you about the NBS results, respond immediately and follow all instructions as quickly as possible.

 How is Newborn Screening Paid for in Texas?